edgeof8/tIRC/README.md

 **PyRC is a stable and mature IRC client** that continues to evolve with regular updates and improvements.
 The current focus is on enhancing stability, improving the user experience, and maintaining compatibility with modern IRC networks.
 Recent development has focused on robust state management, reliable session persistence, and comprehensive IRCv3 support.
 We welcome contributions and feedback to help make PyRC even better.

 {{ ... }}

 ## Recent Architectural Refactoring & Improvements

 This section highlights the significant architectural changes and robustness improvements implemented in recent development cycles.

+- **Asynchronous Core with `asyncio`**:

+  - The entire client core has been migrated from a `threading`-based model to a modern `asyncio` architecture.
+  - This change provides significant performance improvements for I/O-bound operations, reduces resource consumption, and simplifies concurrency management.
+  - All network I/O is now non-blocking, and `async`/`await` syntax is used throughout the core logic for cleaner, more efficient code.

 - **Modular Connection Management (`ConnectionOrchestrator`):**

   - Introduced the `ConnectionOrchestrator` component to centralize and manage the entire server connection lifecycle.
   - Coordinates capability negotiation (`CapNegotiator`), authentication (`SaslAuthenticator`), and registration (`RegistrationHandler`).
   - Simplifies `IRCClient_Logic` by delegating complex connection state management and sequencing, leading to more robust and maintainable connection handling.
   - Implements comprehensive timeout mechanisms and error recovery for each connection phase.

 - **Decomposed UI System (Modular Renderers & Managers):**

   - The previously monolithic `UIManager` has been refactored into a set of specialized components:
     - `CursesManager`: Handles low-level Curses setup and terminal interactions.
     - `WindowLayoutManager`: Manages the creation, sizing, and positioning of all UI windows.